Ask Jean: Airplane Essentials?

 goop by Juice Beauty Replenishing Night Creamgoop, $140

-The Replenishing Night Cream is a luxurious, highly active night cream that works to plump, brighten, and firm skin overnight.
+Winner of the Allure 2017 Best of Beauty Award, our Replenishing Night Cream is a luxurious, highly active night cream that works to plump, brighten, and firm skin overnight.
 The nourishing formula visibly improves skin texture, reduces the appearance of wrinkles, and increases luminosity for a noticeable, healthy glow.
 Sandalwood nut oil helps to increase elasticity, while linseed extract and hyaluronic acid hydrate, lift and firm.
-The Replenishing Night Cream is formulated with USDA certified organic ingredients and contains approximately 79% total organic content.
+The Replenishing Night Cream is formulated with USDA certified organic ingredients and contains approximately 89% total organic content.

 Pay attention to your lips for the same reason: I love the citrusy, ultra-moisturizing Balm No 1 from Olio e Osso.
 It too, I apply constantly, to avoid the fate of the business-class roll.